 Structural racism plays a large role in determining the conditions in which people are born, grow, work, live, and age, and affects people’s access to quality housing, education, food, transportation, political power, and other social determinants of health.
 Understanding and addressing systemic racism from this public health perspective is crucial to eliminating racial and ethnic inequities, and to improving opportunity and well-being across communities.
 Our collective efforts can root out injustice, transform institutions, and create a world that sees women, girls and people of color the way we see them: Equal.
 Powerful.
 Unstoppable.
-Join Us for Stand Against Racism 2021!

-Stop AAPI Hate: A Conversation with Leaders of the Frontlines of Awareness and Advocacy is the featured Stand Against Racism Campaign 2021 event for YWCA Glendale and Pasadena.
+Stop AAPI Hate: A Conversation with Leaders of the Frontlines of Awareness and Advocacy was the featured Stand Against Racism Campaign 2021 event for YWCA Glendale and Pasadena.
 Watch the full event by by clicking the graphic above!

 RACISM IS A PUBLIC HEALTH CRISIS